jes/ngindock/README.md

 ## Installation

-TODO: Update this to something more "production".

-For now, just check out https://github.com/jes/ngindock in your home directory, and run it like:

-    $ PERL5LIB=lib ./ngindock

-CPAN module dependencies are `Getopt::Long`, `IPC::Run`, `LWP::UserAgent`, and `YAML::XS`.
+First install the CPAN module dependencies, which are `Getopt::Long`, `IPC::Run`, `LWP::UserAgent`, and `YAML::XS`.
+On Ubuntu 20.04, you'll only have to:

+    $ sudo apt install libyaml-perl

+Ngindock is packaged as a single Perl script file created by concatenating all the library files together with the program, look in `Makefile` to see how it works.

+Install it with:

+    $ sudo make install

+Then you can run it with:

+    $ ngindock

+anywhere that has an `ngindock.yaml`.

 ## Usage